pyeventsourcing/eventsourcing/README.md

 * Base event sourced application class, to have a stored event repository, an event store, a persistence subscriber, domain specific event sourced repositories and entity factory methods

-* Examples (see below, more examples are forthcoming)

 * Subscriber that publishes domain events to RabbitMQ (forthcoming)

 * Subscriber that publishes domain events to Amazon SQS (forthcoming)